twisted/twisted/docs/development/compatibility-policy.rst

 Any change which is not specifically described as **compatible** must be made in 2 phases.
 If a change is made in release R, the timeline is:

-1. Release R: New functionality is added and old functionality is deprecated with a DeprecationWarning.
+1. Release R: New functionality is added and old functionality is deprecated with a :py:exc:`DeprecationWarning`.

 2. At the earliest, release R+2 and one year after release R, but often much later: Old functionality is completely removed.